 On July 16, 2019, the Company completed its acquisition of a seventy-five percent (75%) ownership interest in Creative Genius, Inc. or "Pura Vida" (the "Transaction") in exchange for total cash consideration of approximately \$75.0 million.
-During the third quarter of fiscal 2020, the Company provided additional cash consideration of approximately \$3.0 million for a working capital adjustment.
-The Company also received a working capital reimbursement of \$1.0 million during the first quarter of fiscal 2021.
-Additional measurement period adjustments were recorded for conditions that existed as of the acquisition date.
-Pura Vida, based in La Jolla, California, is a rapidly growing, digitally native, and highly engaging lifestyle brand that deeply resonates with its loyal consumer following.
-The Pura Vida brand has a differentiated and expanding offering of bracelets, jewelry, and other lifestyle accessories.
-The Company believes that the acquisition will strengthen the Company by providing increased product diversification and future growth opportunities partially as a result of resource and knowledge-sharing.
+The Company received a working capital reimbursement of \$1.0 million during the first quarter of fiscal 2021.